NVIDIA/NeMo-Guardrails/examples/llm/hf_pipeline_vicuna/README.md

 In this folder, the guardrails application is very basic, but anyone can change it with any other more complex configuration.

+**Disclaimer**: The current results of using `vicuna-7b-v1.3` LLM are promising, but still incipient.
-**Disclaimer**: The `dolly-v2-3b` LLM model has only been tested on basic use cases, e.g., greetings and recognizing specific questions.
-On more complex queries, this model may not work correctly.
-Thorough testing and optimizations are needed before considering a production deployment.
+On more complex guardrails apps, this model may not work correctly.
+Thorough testing and optimizations, including for the prompts, are needed before considering a production deployment.